1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 3.md

      - His significance is that he seperate Cuba from spains influnce.
 2. Autentico Party:
     - A party that called fro true authentic reforsm calling for a detatchment from the United States.
-    - This detachment has a significance of Cuba´s
+    - This detachment has a significance of Cuba´s exporpriation of USA property, and
 3. Ortodox Party:

 4. Fulgencio Batista: